boschresearch/image-render-blender-human/docs/source/humgen.md

 To pattern and color the output, use either a constant value, a list, or a dictionary for the remaining outfit values.
 Using a constant value, the provided value will be applied to all clothing items.
-Using a list, the values in the list will be appliedt to clothing items in a consecutive manner.
+Using a list, the values in the list will be applied to clothing items in a consecutive manner.
 Using a dictionary, the keys will be used for lookup of the items to apply to.

 Example: